 Mo. man charged with cashing dead mother's check

 INDEPENDENCE, Mo.
-(AP) — A Missouri man being investigated after his elderly mother was discovered effectively rotting to death in a vinyl recliner is accused of cashing in her Social Security check.
+(AP) — A Missouri man being investigated after his elderly mother was discovered effectively rotting to death in a vinyl recliner has been charged with forgery for cashing in her Social Security check.

-Prosecutors on Thursday charged James Owens with forgery, alleging he cashed the $741 check three days after his mother died last month.
+Jackson County prosecutors on Thursday allege James Owens cashed the $741 check three days after his mother died last month.

-Owens said he left her because she wanted to die at home.
+Owens said he left her alone because she wanted to die at home.

 No charges have been filed in Brown's death.